 - Do you participate in potentially high risk activities or hobbies?
 The underwriters will also need to know if you participate in activities such as sports that could trigger bleeding.
 If so, you could potentially obtain a higher policy rating, as this would be considered a higher risk of claim to the life insurance company.

 All of this information will be compiled, as well as the results of a blood and urine sample that you will be required to submit as a part of the life insurance underwriting medical exam.
-These samples are typically reviewed for certain types of health conditions that may pose additional risk of claim to the life insurance company.

 Once all of the information has been analyzed, a decision regarding coverage can be made.
 In most cases, those who apply for life insurance with hemophilia can obtain a policy at a mild substandard rating, provided that you are otherwise in good health and your condition is being well controlled via medication and other avenues.